kosmasgen/SQLDomainGen/README.md

 Email: kosmasgenaris [at] gmail [dot] com

-For questions, suggestions, or collaboration, feel free to open an issue.
+For direct inquiries or collaboration, you can reach out via email.